kalapathar/korakagaz/src/pages/about/index.md

 Peoples' lives are so different - some kids of Khairba spend their entire lives earning as a migrant worker in the Middle East while some kids inherit their family's property and have little to do.
 To understand how different peoples' lives are, we have to get out of our comfort zone.
 We certainly have a choice of not giving a damn but in this highly globalized world you might come across a wide range of people having backgrounds much different than your own.
 If you want to learn about peoples' lives, you have to leave home, culture, language and country and live as a stranger in a new land.
 The best way to learn about people is by obeserving how strangers treat you.
 Gradually after living with strangers, we become close friends.

 ### Chase your fear 😨
 Do exactly what you fear.
-Long time back when I was little, I was afraid of street dogs.
-They bark loudly and run fast, features of a deadly wild animal.
-Believe me, I am talking about some really wild street dogs, not about your cute Daisy/Lucy/Tommy/Lola.
-One day, I chased a dog when it barked at me.
-I was not angry at the dog, I was just disappointed with myself that I was so easily afraid of a dog.
-My friends who saw me chasing the dog thought I was crazy.
-And I probably was however I did let off go my fear for dogs.
-Fear is temporary but chase it, get rid of it.
+One of the good ways to overcome fear is to face it.

 ### Listen more 👂, Speak less 😶
 My dad always told there is a good reason why you have two ears and only one mouth.
 You listen more and speak less.
 I am not sure who told him about that but it does seem more than a coincidence.
 When you find the reason, let me know too.
 But for now, listen because listening promotes better conversation and people feel belonged when there is a friend who listens to them.